Sewerbird/blooming-suns/README.md

 - Download & Install [LÖVE2D](https://love2d.org/) for your platform.
 - Checkout this repository with Git.
 - Run with `love .` in the repository root.
 You may have to set up an alias in your terminal.
+- run_dev.sh (included in the repo) will run tests and then the game, assuming love.app is installed in your applications folder

+## Testing

+- Uses [Busted](http://olivinelabs.com/busted/) for unit testing
+- Run tests with `busted spec/` after installing busted ([luarocks](https://luarocks.org/) recommended)

 ## Contributions